zapzor/rock-paper-scissors/README.md

-I will build a Rock Paper Scissors game with JS
+I will build a Rock Paper Scissors game with JS.
+Needs more styling.